beingtheworst/btw-gtd/README.md

 ## Directory Structure of this Repository ##

+- **"\"** any files/sub-directories in the repo's root directory (**btw-gtd**) (other than the  git, license, and readme files and the \btw directory) should be DIRECLTY related to the files one would use to implement the solution in a production environment.
 - **\btw** and all of its sub-directories are Being The Worst housekeeping and general episode files

 TODO: Add link Expedition Itinerary?